Doomed Megalopolis: Production

 Supervising director Rintaro had previously read Teito Monogatari upon its initial publication and was greatly attracted to it.
 In directing the animated adaptation, he felt that his biggest challenge would be distinguishing it from the recent popular live action adaptations Tokyo: The Last Megalopolis and Tokyo: The Last War.
 He eventually decided that he would use the freedom given to him by animation to exploit the supernatural elements of the story, presenting them in a far more illustrious fashion than was possible with the live-action films.
 Although he tried to create his own unique vision, he admitted that the anime is still undeniably influenced by the live-action adaptations.

+The OVA adapts the first 4 chapters of a 12 chapter story.

+One scene in the film with the monoimi ceremony recreates the events of one of Abe no Seimei's famous tales from the Uji Shūi Monogatari.

+The anime is darker in tone, more violent, and more sexually explicit than any previous adaptations of the novel; an artistic decision likely inspired by the financial success of the OVA Urotsukidōji: Legend of the Overfiend.

 Actor Kyusaku Shimada was recruited to provide the voice of Yasunori Kato based on the popularity of his performance in the previous adaptations.
 This was his first-time doing voice-over work for an animated production.

 Distribution

-As of 2010, the production is currently owned by Bandai and is available for streaming on their website.